The Bankrate promise

-Why do I need a home insurance binder?
+Do I need a home insurance binder?

-What does a home insurance binder include
+What does a home insurance binder include?

 How to get a home insurance binder